glibsonoran/Plush-for-ComfyUI/README.md

 [**Prompt and Image examples from the Style_Prompt and Style_Prompt + OAI Dall-e3 node(s)**](#examples)
 ****
 ### Updates:
+3/19/2024 @2:36PM PST *Version 1.21.5*
+*  **Advanced Prompt Enhancer can now provide image file inputs to generate text with open source LLM's that have 'vision' capability.**  Many open source LLM front-ends are now incorporating 'vision' capable models that can interpret image files (e.g. Kobolcpp's update).
+Advanced Prompt Enhancer can now send image files to these open source models to include in the inferencing process.
+You can provide instructions to the model through the 'Instruction' input as to how the model should interpret the image, and you can add additional elements to be included in the outpu through the 'prompt' input.
+*  **Exif Wrangler will now extract GPS locationa data when available from JPG photographs.**
+******************
 3/11/2024 @8:38PM PST *Version 1.21.4*
 * **Bug fix for users that don't have an OpenAI API key**: Advanced Prompt Enhancer was throwing an error because it couldn't create its list of models unless the user had a valid paid OpenAI API key.
 This error has been fixed and users without a key should be able to use their Open Source LLM's without issue.
 ******************